hibbitts-design/grav-plugin-helios-open-reader/README.md

 1. **Download and install** the [Grav Helios Open Reader Skeleton](https://github.com/hibbitts-design/grav-skeleton-helios-open-reader/releases/latest) package
 2. **Enter your licenses** – your Helios and complimentary SVG Icons license keys (or import an existing license file), then install and activate the theme

-The skeleton comes pre-configured with demo sections and is ready to use after licensing the Helios theme.
+The skeleton comes pre-configured in multi-publication mode with two demo publications, and is ready to use after licensing the Helios theme.

 To install the plugin manually on an existing Grav + Helios site, see the [Installation](#installation) and [Demo Content](#demo-content) sections below.